rockawayx-labs/intro-agoric-smart-contracts/README.md

 Then

 - Install the Agoric SDK `git clone https://github.com/Agoric/agoric-sdk`
-- Checkout beta `git checkout beta`
+- Checkout beta `cd agoric-sdk && git checkout beta`
 - Install `yarn && yarn build`

 Test whether you can run `agoric --version` and get a version number like `0.15.0` back.
 If yes, you are all set